Home How-To How to turn off Motion Smoothing or Disable Soap Opera Effect on...

 24fps (Standard) Vs 60fps Movie/TV Show Comparison

-And if you are in the latter category, you should navigate to the appropriate settings in your TV menu and turn off the feature.
+And if you are in the latter category, navigate to the settings in your TV menu and turn off the feature.

-Turn off Motion Smoothing in your TV Setting
+How to Turn off Motion Smoothing or disable Soap Opera effect on your TV

-Note: The settings module in TVs is constantly changing, so some of the instructions on how to turn off motion smoothing might not be perfect.
+Note: The settings module in TVs constantly changes, so some instructions on turning off motion smoothing might not be perfect.
 Having said that, these should still give you an idea of what to look for to disable motion smoothing.

 • Picture Menu > Picture Mode Settings > Picture Options > TruMotion